 - (a) Unless displaced or modified by law other than this [act], if a party without good cause fails to attend or participate in a pre-hearing conference, hearing, or other stage of a disputed case, the presiding officer may issue a default order or proceed with a hearing in the absence of the party. - (b) Under subsection (a), a default judgment must be based on the absent party's admissions or other evidence and affidavits, which can be used without notice to the absent party.
-This subsection does not apply where the burden is on the absent party to establish that he or she is entitled to the agency action sought. - (c) Within [] days after a decision is rendered against a party who failed to appear, that

-1 party may petition the presiding officer to vacate the recommended or final order.
-If adequate
+This subsection does not apply where the burden is on the absent party to establish that he or she is entitled to the agency action sought. - (c) Within [] days after a decision is rendered against a party who failed to appear, that party may petition the presiding officer to vacate the recommended or final order.
+If adequate reasons are provided showing good cause for the party's failure to appear, the presiding officer

-2 reasons are provided showing good cause for the party's failure to appear, the presiding officer presiding officer shall deny the motion to vacate.
+- shall vacate the decision and, after proper service of notice, conduct another evidentiary hearing. - 2 If adequate reasons are not provided showing good cause for the party's failure to appear, the - 3 presiding officer shall deny the motion to vacate.